The educational aim of the programme is to qualify students to a level of excellence in one of the 4 specialised fields of Mechanics:

 This 2-year study program of excellence, leading to 120 credit Master’s diplomas was designed to meet the renewed international demand for qualified graduates with dedicated training and experience in fundamental and advanced mechanics.

-The programme offers mobility across 5 European sites with the objective for the student to do at least 3 mobilities within his course.
+The programme offers mobility across 5 European sites with the objective for the student to do at least 2 or 3 mobilities within its course.

 The programme courses are taught in English at all partner institutions and are structured according to the following scheme.

-All students will be welcomed in Lille and will participate in integration events, including compulsory workshops (including seminar by guest speakers) and field-trip.
+All students will be welcomed in Lille and will participate in integration events, including compulsory workshops (including seminar by guest speakers).

 The second semester gives a first thematic orientation to the student path.

-- At Cosenza, the orientation is clearly oriented towards Civil engineering, although numerical methods are taught at a high level of generality and many acquired tools in these courses can also be used in Mechanical engineering.
+- At UNICAL (Italy), the orientation is clearly oriented towards Civil engineering, although numerical methods are taught at a high level of generality and many acquired tools in these courses can also be used in Mechanical engineering.

-The Master thesis will be written based on work placement either in an industrial or applied research environment, research laboratory of a partner university on a joint topic or in an associate partner organisation or any other company, NGO’s, or institution offering oriented topic for the master thesis.
+The Master thesis / internship can be done anywhere, inside or outside of the STRAINS consortium, in an industrial or applied research environment, research laboratory of a partner university on a joint topic or in an associate partner organisation or any other company, NGO’s, or institution offering oriented topic for the master thesis.
 In any case, an agreement will be signed between the student, the company/laboratory/organisation where the work placement takes place and the host university chosen by the student for the fourth semester.